shawn-dsilva/boomer-php-mvc/README.md

 - [x] Edit Comment Front-end done.
 - [x] Edit comment if Author
 - [x] Comments with CRUD functions from registered users
+- [x] Publicly viewable user Profile styling.

 ## In Progress

-- [ ] Delete comment if post author or comment author
+- [ ] Input validation for all new features
-- [ ] Add Comment without Hidden field
+- [ ] Rate Limiting
 - [ ] Redo CSS in SASS
-- [ ] Publicly viewable user Profile styling.

 ## TO-DO

 - [ ] List of all users registered
 - [ ] List of latest posts from all users
 - [ ] Schema Builder
-- [ ] Rate Limiting
 - [ ] Upvotes and Downvotes from users
-- [ ] Input validation for all new features

 ## Author